Hyva Checkout Frontend API Overview

 Provides access to backend configuration passed during initialization | - |

-For details on the file structure, Layout XML organization, and extension patterns, see the Architecture documentation.
+For details on file structure, Layout XML organization, and extension patterns, see the Architecture documentation.

-The Frontend API serves as a toolkit for browser-level operations that cannot be handled by server-side Magewire components alone.
+The Frontend API serves as a toolkit for browser-level operations that Magewire components cannot handle alone on the server side.
 Use the Frontend API when you need to:

 - Register custom validators that execute JavaScript logic before step navigation or order placement

-- Implement JavaScript-driven payment methods that interact with PSP SDKs or handle client-side payment flows
+- Implement JavaScript-driven payment methods that interact with PSP (Payment Service Provider) SDKs or handle client-side payment flows

 - Store data in browser session storage that needs to travel to the Place Order Service on the backend